CONFIDENTIALITY AND PRE-PUBLICITY POLICY

-It is the responsibility of the author(s) to acquire permission(s) to reproduce figures and images that have been previously published.
+It is the responsibility of the author(s) to acquire permission(s) to reproduce figures and images that have been previously published, or you may not have copyright ownership of.
 All material must be properly cited and submissions must be accompanied by the written consent of the copyright holder (this may be the publisher rather than the author).
 This includes the author’s own previously published material should you not be the copyright holder.

 All authors submitting work to CJAE must abide by the following embargo policy.